Dillwyn-Venables-Llewelyn baronets

-The Dillwyn-Llewelyn, later Dillwyn-Venables-Llewelyn Baronetcy, of Penllergare in Llangyfelach and of Ynis-y-gerwn in Cadoxton juxta Neath both in the County of Glamorgan, is a title in the Baronetage of the United Kingdom.
+The Dillwyn-Llewelyn, later Dillwyn-Venables-Llewelyn baronetcy, of Penllergare in Llangyfelach and of Ynis-y-gerwn in Cadoxton juxta Neath both in the County of Glamorgan, is a title in the Baronetage of the United Kingdom.
 It was created on 20 March 1890 for John Dillwyn-Llewelyn.
-The son of pioneer photographer John Dillwyn Llewelyn, he was Mayor of Swansea in 1891 and Conservative Member of Parliament for Swansea from 1895 to 1900.
-The second Baronet briefly represented Radnorshire in the House of Commons as a Conservative and served as Lord-Lieutenant of Radnorshire.
-He assumed the additional surname of Venables.
-The third Baronet was also Lord-Lieutenant of Radnorshire.
+The son of pioneer photographer John Dillwyn Llewelyn, he was Mayor of Swansea in 1891 and Member of Parliament for Swansea from 1895 to 1900.

+The 2nd Baronet briefly represented Radnorshire in the House of Commons in 1910, and served as Lord-Lieutenant of Radnorshire from 1929.
+He assumed the additional surname of Venables in 1893.
+The 3rd Baronet was also Lord-Lieutenant of Radnorshire, from 1949.